TheRealMcCall/Driving-Hours-Tracker/README.md

 ---

 # *Driving Hours Tracker*
-The site can be accessed by this [link](https://therealmccall.github.io/Driving-Hours-Tracker/
+The site can be accessed by clicking on [this Link.](https://therealmccall.github.io/Driving-Hours-Tracker/)

 ---
 ## Contents